miguelperezenciso/CTGAcourse/Chapter1_Background/README.md

 - Install DNAsp the program and upload fasta file.
 - Compute diversity estimates for the whole set of samples and separately by continent (Europe vs. Asia).
 - Compare both Tajima's and Watterson's estimators.

+# Breeding

+- Write an R function that returns mean of populations given allele effects and frequencies
+- Same but returning mean of crosses between two lines

+# Simulation
+Simulation is a key tool in many quantitative genetics applications.
+Give a thought at how would you design a program to simulate a F2 cross between two inbred lines.